floatingmess06/insider-data-scraper/country based collection/README.md

 python main.py
 ```

-You will be prompted to enter the company name.
-The script will then perform the web scraping and save the data to a CSV file.

 2. The script will create an "insider_data" directory in the same location as the script.
-3. CSV file for each company will be saved in the "insider_data" directory.
+3. CSV files for each company will be saved in the "insider_data" directory.

-## Additional Considerations
+## Supported Countries

-- Firefox Installation: Ensure you have Firefox installed on your system since the script uses Firefox for web scraping.
-- Adjust Timeouts: If you experience timeouts or other timing issues, consider adjusting the WebDriverWait durations in the script.
-- Error Handling: The script includes basic error handling.
-Depending on the website's behavior, you might need to enhance this further.
+- Australia
+- Germany
+- USA
+- Canada
+- France
+- Spain
+- Italy
+- Switzerland
+- Belgium
+- Netherlands
+- Sweden
+- Greece
+- India

 ## Notes